hlgr360/so-simple-theme/_posts/blog/2019-10-08-cloning-git-projects.md

 ...
 ````

-And no, I did not crawl the web for a git voodoo magic command which would could do it for me - sometimes bash is  good enough for me.
-Writing bash scripts is a road down memory lane to my humble beginnings as sysadmin in the IBM Nordic Labs in Stockholm.
+And no, I did not crawl the web for some git voodoo magic command which would could do it for me - sometimes bash is  good enough for me.
+Writing bash scripts is a fun ride down the memory lane to my humble beginnings as sysadmin in the IBM Nordic Labs in Stockholm and makes me appreciate the genius of the now ancient UNIX design principles.

 May the (scripting) power be strong in you.